steemit/smt-whitepaper/smt-manual/manual.md

 #### ALPHA

 This example builds on the ALPHA example from earlier.
 This ICO has the following characteristics:

-- 70% of contributed STEEM goes to Alpha Organization Account (@alpha_org)
+- 70% of contributed STEEM goes to Alpha Organization Account (@alpha_org).
-- 23% of contributed STEEM goes to Founder Account A (@founder_a)
+- 23% of contributed STEEM goes to Founder Account A (@founder_a).
-- 7% of contributed STEEM goes to Founder Account B (@founder_b)
+- 7% of contributed STEEM goes to Founder Account B (@founder_b).
-- Minimum unit of contribution is 0.1 STEEM
+- Minimum unit of contribution is 0.1 STEEM.
-- For every 1 STEEM contributed, the contributor gets 5 ALPHA (@contibutor_a)
+- For every 1 STEEM contributed, the contributor gets 5 ALPHA (@contibutor_a).
-- For every 1 STEEM contributed, Founder Account C gets 1 ALPHA (@founder_c)
+- For every 1 STEEM contributed, Founder Account C gets 1 ALPHA (@founder_c).
-- No minimum, hard cap, or soft cap
+- No minimum, hard cap, or soft cap.
-- No post-launch inflation after launch
+- No post-launch inflation after launch.

 ![Alpha ICO example](img/ico-example-alpha.png)
 \begin{center}Figure 6: Alpha ICO Flow\end{center}